-I’m going to summarise Scotland’s cities here in just one page – just as an aid to your trip planning, if you are a first-time visitor.
+I’m going to summarise Scotland’s eight cities here in just one page – just as an aid to your trip planning, if you are a first-time visitor.

 Most of the cities have their own pages – with the links below.
 Anyway, on this page you’ll get an idea of what’s in store if you choose a Scottish city experience – and I’m writing this page mostly for folk who have never been to any of these places.